 José Losada y Aguilera was born on October 8, 1855, in Binondo, Manila, to the wealthy couple Don Domingo Losada, a Spanish ship captain, and Doña Segunda Aguilera.
 Although he was not a Batangueño by birth, Batangas adopted him as a son for his 35 years of distinguished service in the field of health, agriculture, and trade in the province.

 Due to the rising need for physicians in the Philippines during the late 19th century, Losada pursued a career in medicine.
 According to the late Filipiniana scholar Dr. Luciano P.R.
-Santiago, Losada was one of the first seven Filipino medicos titulares (licensed physicians), who obtained their licentiate from the University of Santo Tomas’ Faculty of Medicine.
+Santiago, Losada was one of the first seven Filipino medicos titulares (provincial medical officers), who obtained their licentiate from the University of Santo Tomas’ Faculty of Medicine.
 Amplifying his studies in the medical field, Losada enrolled at the Universidad Central de Madrid and obtained the academic title of Doctor en Medicina y Cirugía (Doctor in Medicine and Surgery) in 1878.

 In May 1879, the Spanish government assigned Losada as the medico titular of Batangas and resident physician of Lipa.
 One of the biggest challenges he faced was the morbid Asiatic Cholera of 1882, which wrought havoc in the whole Philippine archipelago and trebled the average annual death rate of that time.
 For his services in fighting the epidemic, Losada was eventually rewarded the Spanish Civil Order of the Cruz de Epidemias (later renamed in 1943 as Orden Civil de Sanidad) in 1888.